infopark/scrivito_advanced_editors/README.md

   {
     caption: 'Text visible on Button',
     content: 'Text will be saved',
-    css, 'css class of button',
+    css: 'css class of button',
-    stlye: 'style can be added to button'
+    style: 'style can be added to button'
   },
   ...
 ]